qsw-code/DB-Atlas/README.md

 # 🚀 Running Steps

-Follow the steps below to run the system from scratch.
+Follow the steps below to run the system from scratch：

----

-## 🛠️ Step 1: Download the LLM / Embedding Model
+## 🛠️ Step 1: Download the LLM-Embedding Model

-First, download the **Qwen embedding model** and place it under the `llm_model/` directory.
+First, download the **qwen3-8b-emb** and place it under the `llm_model/` directory.

 ### 📂 Example directory structure:
 ```text